rchain/legaldocs/2022 Special Meeting - July/README.md

 The vote ran from Sunday, July 3, 2022 5:00:00 PM GMT until Tuesday, July 5, 2022 9:00:00 AM GMT.

 ### Results
+Both ballot items passed with 80 "Yes" votes and 8 abstentions. \
+80 ballots were cast online, and 8 ballots were cast via email from members who reported technical difficulties in online voting.

 ### Only Active Members may vote
 If you are an *Active* Member, your **Notice of Special Meeting** email will say,